Pic: Dorothy Bill

-Harry John Strange was born in London in 1923.
+Harry John Strange was born in Birkenhead on 25 April 1923, the oldest of the six children of Harry and Margaret Strange.
+After his parents’ marriage broke up, he moved to London with his mother who had remarried to a man called Robert Lynn.
+Lynn adopted Strange as his son.
 He joined the RAF in 1941, soon after his 18th birthday, and was sent for air gunner training in 1942.

 He arrived at 1660 Conversion Unit in late 1942, and would seem to have met most of his future crewmates there.
-Although he joined 207 Squadron from 1660 CU on the same day, 11 November 1942, as most of the rest of the Ottley crew, he flew his first two operations with Sgt G Langdon as pilot.
-His first operation with Ottley was on 21 December on a trip to Munich.
-This was the day when the Ottley Dams Raid crew all flew together operationally for the first time.
+Although he joined 207 Squadron from 1660 CU on the same day, 11 November 1942, as most of the rest of the Ottley crew, he flew his first two operations with Sgt G. Langdon as pilot.
+His first operation with Ottley as his skipper was on 21 December on a trip to Munich.
+This was the day when the crew who would eventually fly on the Dams Raid with Bill Ottley all flew together operationally for the first time.

 More about Strange online: